Lux Capital

 Series D in 2021

-Maven Clinic operates an on-demand digital care clinic focused on supporting mothers and families through conception, pregnancy, and postpartum phases.
-The clinic provides access to video appointments and private messaging with a network of women's and family health practitioners, along with a comprehensive family benefits platform.
-Its services encompass various tracks, including IVF, egg freezing, pregnancy, postpartum, partner support, adoption, surrogacy, and loss, in addition to career coaching and customized training for human resources professionals.
-Founded in 2014 and headquartered in New York City, Maven Clinic caters to individuals, employers, and healthcare professionals, aiming to enhance family health and well-being through accessible digital care.
+Maven Clinic is an on-demand digital care clinic focused on supporting mothers and families during conception, pregnancy, and the postpartum period.
+Founded in 2014 and headquartered in New York City, the clinic provides video appointments and private messaging with a network of women's and family health practitioners.
+Its comprehensive services cater to various needs, including IVF and egg-freezing tracks, pregnancy, postpartum, partner support, adoption, surrogacy, and loss.
+Additionally, Maven Clinic offers career coaching, support, and customized training for human resources managers.
+The company serves individuals, employers, and healthcare professionals, aiming to enhance family health and well-being through accessible digital care solutions.

 Genvid Technologies